akihikodaki/dts/test_plans/dcf_lifecycle_test_plan.rst

     port start 0
     start

-4. check the rule still be listed. send the packet with new mac address of VF1 again, check the packet still be dropped by VF1. the rule still take effect.
+4. send the packet with new mac address of VF1 again, check the packet not dropped by VF1. the rule is removed.

 DCF mode and any ACL filters (not added by DCF) shall be mutually exclusive
 ===========================================================================